 - Malaria (the harmful side effects so aren't worth it)

 - Rabies (even if you do get contract Rabies, you still need Rabie shots even if you have the vaccine)

 Honeymoon In Vietnam For Free!

 Who wouldn’t want to have a free Vietnam honeymoon?!
 We honeymoon for free all over the world with TrustedHousesitters.
 There is so many incredible house sits available in the Vietnam, why not save money on accommodation and spend it doing the things you love?
 House sit in the Vietnamese jungle while looking after a cute puppy dog.
 Click here to get 20% off your membership with TrustedHousesitters and have your free Vietnam honeymoon.

-  Vietnam Blog - Share Your Vietnam Honeymoon Story
+Share Your Vietnam Honeymoon Story